 Both an eager learner and teacher endlessly curious about how others experience the world and how design and technology can make those experiences even better.

-Driven to make things work better for people, so they can find more ease, clarity, and joy in what they do, whatever and wherever that may be.
+I'm driven to make things work better for people, so they can find more ease, clarity, and joy in what they do, whatever and wherever that may be.

 Here are a few places where I’ve honed my skills, grown as a collaborator, and worked to make meaningful impact.